 With the summer heat, it's important to reduce stress on the grid when possible.

-ConnectedSolutions sends signals to inverters that control batteries to reduce peak energy use, reducing air pollution, and lowering electricity costs.
+ConnectedSolutions sends signals to inverters that control batteries to reduce peak energy use, reduce air pollution, and lower electricity costs.

 You can participate either by installing a battery storage system controlled by one of the approved inverters below.
 When the time is right, National Grid makes it easy by sending a signal directly to your inverter which controls your battery.

 Batteries will be called: